snisarg/snisarg.github.io/_posts/2019-09-02-stay-put-v-jump-ship.markdown

 * Dissatisfaction

-  If you absolutely do not like your job, think you're stuck or have a bad working environment (that you've failed to fix).
+  If you absolutely do not like your job, think you're stuck or have a bad working environment (that you've tried and failed to fix).

 * Personal Growth

-  If you are not learning new skills or if you want to try something new, like a new interest or passion and know that you will be able to figure out finances (because if the change means you'll start fresh, and will probably paid less too).
+  If you are not learning new skills or if you want to try something new, like a new interest or passion and know that you will be able to figure out your finances (because if the change means you'll start fresh, and will probably paid less too).

 * Monetary reasons